Kloudless/file-picker/README.md

   The Chooser will upload files to the developer's Upload Location.
-  The Upload Location can be set in the [developer portal](https://developers.kloudless.com) under 'App Details', by selecting a folder in a storage service such as Amazon S3.
+  The Upload Location can be set in the [developer portal](https://developers.kloudless.com) under 'UI Tools', select 'File Explorer'.
+Follow the instructions for selecting a folder in a storage service such as Amazon S3.
 All local files from a user will be uploaded there.

   __Note on the Saver__